 Matcha (green tea) is a skin-supportive superfood because it contains high levels of an antioxidant called epigallocatechin, or EGCG.
 In fact, one cup of matcha (green tea) is said to contain nearly 10 times the amount of antioxidants in one cup of regular green tea.

-In addition to eating superfoods for your skin, it’s also important to avoid foods that can damage your cells and overburden your liver.
-Refined sugar, fried foods and non-organic meat and dairy products are the most common foods in the Western diet that promote toxicity in the body, which may contribute to worsening your skin.
+In addition to eating superfoods for your skin, it’s also important to avoid foods that may overburden your liver.
+Refined sugar and fried foods are common foods in the Western diet, which may contribute to worsening your skin.